kbilsted/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.md

 [![Tag](https://img.shields.io/badge/-Design_Pattern-9e89d7.svg)](https://github.com/kbilsted/CodeQualityAndReadability/blob/master/Tags/Design_Pattern.md)
 </Categories>

-*Investigating the effects that the indent size has on source code & figure out what is optimal...*
+*In this article, we investigate the effects on source code, when using small or large indentation size.
+Small idention sizes seems to have a negative effect on code readability.
+Larger ones, the opposite.*

 Please show your support by sharing and voting:
 <SocialShareButtons>